Parent and Caregiver Resources

 - If you are caring for more than one child, it may be difficult to give everyone the attention he or she needs.
 Children may feel neglected if one of their siblings is receiving a lot of attention, good or bad

-- Managing PJIA or SJIA can be difficult, and every family situation is different.
+- Managing SJIA can be difficult, and every family situation is different.
 Your child’s doctor can direct you to valuable resources that can help the whole family manage the disease, but don’t be afraid to ask questions about your family’s unique circumstances

 Tips for helping your kids